-Lithium-ion batteries have become the preferred choice across various applications, ranging from portable devices to electric automobiles.^{8, 9} However, their production costs remain relatively high due to limited global lithium reserves and intricate extraction processes.^{10,11} Furthermore, lithium-ion batteries heavily rely on cobalt, a rare and costly material entangled with ethical and environmental concerns in its mining.^{12,13} These factors have prompted researchers and scientists to explore alternative battery chemistries that can offer similar or enhanced performance while being more economically feasible and sustainable.
+Lithium-ion batteries have become the preferred choice across various applications, ranging from portable devices to electric automobiles.^{8,9} However, their production costs remain relatively high due to limited global lithium reserves and intricate extraction processes.^{10,11} Furthermore, lithium-ion batteries heavily rely on cobalt, a rare and costly material entangled with ethical and environmental concerns in its mining.^{12,13} These factors have prompted researchers and scientists to explore alternative battery chemistries that can offer similar or enhanced performance while being more economically feasible and sustainable.

-Significantly, potassium is an abundant element present in the Earth's crust and readily available, rendering it a cost-effective substitute for lithium.
-14,15 Its widespread availability ensures a steady and sustainable supply chain, mitigating concerns related to resource scarcity.7 Additionally, potassium ions exhibit comparable chemical properties to lithium ions, equipping them to demonstrate akin electrochemical behavior and energy storage capabilities.
-16-18 Recent studies have exhibited promising results in the development of potassium-ion batteries.
-19,20 Researchers have made substantial progress in augmenting battery performance, energy density, and cycle life, rendering these batteries more viable for practical applications.^{21,22} These advancements primarily revolve around the design of suitable electrode materials, electrolyte formulations, and battery architectures, all geared towards optimizing the performance and stability of potassium-ion batteries.
-23-25 Within various applications, particular attention has been directed towards the electrolytic system involving a fluoride anion and potassium cation due to its significance.
-26-29 Nonetheless, a comprehensive examination of the existing literature uncovers a scarcity of molecular equilibrium simulation studies targeting KF(aq) systems within the specified concentration range.
+Significantly, potassium is an abundant element present in the Earth's crust and readily available, rendering it a cost-effective substitute for lithium.^{14,15} Its widespread availability ensures a steady and sustainable supply chain, reducing the concerns related to resource scarcity.7 Additionally, the potassium ions exhibit comparable chemical properties to lithium ions, enabling them to demonstrate akin electrochemical behaviour and energy storage capabilities.^{16-18} Recent studies have exhibited promising results in the development of potassium-ion batteries.^{19,20} Researchers have made substantial progress in augmenting battery performance, energy density, and cycle life, rendering these batteries more viable for practical applications.^{21,22} These advancements primarily revolve around the design of suitable electrode materials, electrolyte formulations and battery architectures, all geared towards optimizing the performance and stability of the potassium-ion batteries.^{23-25} Within various applications, particular attention has been directed towards the electrolytic system involving a fluoride anion and potassium cation due to its significance.26-29 Nonetheless, a comprehensive examination of the existing literature uncovers a scarcity of molecular equilibrium simulation studies targeting $KF{(aq)}$ systems within the specified concentration range.

-The organization of this paper is as follows: Section 2 encompasses simulation details for the MD simulations.
+The organization of this paper is as follows: Section 2 include the details for the MD simulations.
 Section 3 elucidates and presents the theoretical equations employed in this investigation.
-Section 4 delves into the study's findings, encompassing computed structural and dynamical characteristics, alongside the dielectric constant at different concentrations.
+Section 4 deals with the study's findings, including computed structural and dynamical characteristics, alongside the dielectric constant at different concentrations.
 Lastly, Section 5 summarizes the conclusions and concluding remarks.